checkstyle-addons/checkstyle-addons/src/main/resources/com/thomasjensen/checkstyle/addons/checks/misc/RequiredFile.md

 </module>
 {% endhighlight %}

-In the next example, the `getLogger` method takes the current class as its first argument.
-The class shall be specified as a simple class object (e.g. `MyClass.class`).
-Just `getClass()` would not work.
-Calls where the argument is not a class object are ignored.
-Note the optional custom message, which allows tailoring the violation text to the particular use case:
+In the next example, a *logo.png* file is required in all *img* folders two level below any *web* folders:

 {% highlight xml %}
 <module name="RequiredFile">